andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  to set.seed(43) and make sure redo.simulation=TRUE (if it's there) so that it doesn't just load in an already saved .RData file.
 It's best to first move the code to a new directory.

+Most files have a
+ redo.simulation = TRUE
+or
+ redo.simulation = FALSE
+option at the start, and they will be mostly set to FALSE to just load in the simulation results, because I would have been tweaking the figures for publication.
+So obviously set to TRUE for the first run, until you have an .RData file that can then be loaded in.